Cox's Bazar (Bengali: কক্সবাজার)

 rich in different kinds of shells.
 At the northern part of the island,

+there are beds of windowpane oysters.
 The history of human habitation of Sonadia Island is no more than 100-125 years.
 The island is divided into two neighborhoods or Para- East and West neighborhood.
 There live at around 2000 people in Sonadia Dwip.
 Most of the people live in Eastern side.
 Main occupations of the Islander are catching fish, collection of shrimp and other minnow etc.During winter, fishermen set up temporary camps on the island and dry sea fishes, which they catch from the sea.
 Every winter thousands of fishermen camp there and make large hauls.

 Madhabkunda Waterfall